 - Assisted firms across industries including chemicals, pesticides, pharmaceuticals, metals, and textiles in assessing country of origin labeling requirements and compliance for import and export sales, as well as determining eligibility for “Made in USA” claims under both federal and state law.

-- Assisted companies in an array of industries, including metals, tools, and office products with CBP focused assessments and in obtaining ruling letters and statistical tariff breakouts.
+- Assisted companies in an array of industries, including foods, consumer electronics, metals, tools, and office products with CBP focused assessments and in obtaining ruling letters and statistical tariff breakouts.

 - Represented companies before CBP in Enforce and Protect Act (EAPA) proceedings regarding antidumping and countervailing duty investigations.